thepacketgeek/thepacketgeek.github.io/content/exabgp/http-api/index.md

   * This script uses the built-in Flask debug HTTP server.
 It's fine for lab use, but I would use gunicorn and nginx for real heavy lifting.
   * The script doesn't do any validation of the command.
 A better script would make sure it's a valid command and prefix.
   * Flask defaults to listening on the localhost address on TCP port 5000.
-You can change this though and I highly recommend reading <a href="http://flask.pocoo.org/docs/0.10/quickstart/#quickstart" target="_blank">Flask's QuickStart article</a> to familiarize yourself with the many options.
+You can change this though and I highly recommend reading <a href="https://flask.palletsprojects.com/en/1.1.x/quickstart/" target="_blank">Flask's Quickstart</a> to familiarize yourself with the many options.

 ### Hooking the HTTP API up to the ExaBGP process